 Marinating the Chicken

-All you need for this marinade is a few ingredients and a blender.
-Simply add the coriander, cumin, can of chipotle peppers in adobo sauce, garlic, salt, and olive oil to a blender.
-Blend the ingredients on high until the mixture is smooth and creamy.
+All you need for this marinade is a few simple ingredients.
+Simply add the coriander, cumin, a can of chipotle peppers in adobo suace, garlic, salt, and olive oil to a medium bowl and mix.

 Place the boneless, skinless chicken thighs into a sealable plastic bag.
 Pour the marinade over the chicken, shake it up (carefully) to coat, and seal the bag shut.
 Place the coated chicken in the refrigerator to marinate for an hour.
 Now would be a great time to get all the fixings ready, including the cilantro rice, if you need to prepare any from scratch.